- Price for Cordillera Huayhuash Trek (8 days): S/ 1,090 per person.

 - Flip-flops (for showers, rest and river crossing, it it were necessary).

 - Winter hat and gloves for cold temperatures.

 - Cap to protect yourself from the sun.

 - Sun block.

 - Ziploc bags or similar (to store the garbage).

 - Hiking poles.

-- Choose the departure date in the calendar.
+- Select the departure date from the calendar.

 - Minimum age required of 14 years old to do the activity.

 - Not allowed for pregnant women.